atiyo/unbounded_gan/README.md

 Simply removing the sigmoid activation leads to much better results.
 Note that comparisons to the Wasserstein GAN are less appropriate with the expanded codomain of the discriminator.
-For comparison with above, here are the results after 100 epochs of training:
+For comparison with above, here are the results after 100 epochs of training with an unbounded discriminator:

 ![sigmoid_output](/a/raw/b/l1_unbounded_output/output_99.jpg "Unbounded output
 from discriminator")